Galdames

-Galdames ([ɡaldames̺]) is a valley, town and municipality located in the province of Biscay, in the autonomous community of Basque Country, northern Spain.
+Galdames ([ɡaldames̺]) is a town, valley, and municipality located in the Biscay province of the autonomous community of Basque Country, Spain.

 Main sights are Santa Maria Magdalena and Arenaza caves, both situated in Triano mountain range and the latter containing stalactites and rest of mining operations.
-Medieval Tower of Loizaga is located in Concejuelo ward, nowadays site of a museum of classic automobiles.
+The medieval Torre Loizaga is located in Concejuelo, which is now the site of a classic car museum.